Saint Giles Church, Nymburk: The presbytery

 The vault in the presbytery has frescoes called "Czech heaven" finished in 1915 by artist Artuš Scheiner.
 On the apse vault are visible signs of four evangelists.
 And in the vault next to the nave are frescoes of cherubs playing on musical instruments.
 To the presbytery belongs old sacristy and the chapel of Virgin Mary of Vienna.
 From the outside they are joined as one object and there is no buttress between them.
 Here is a window with pointed arch and a simple tracery bringing light into the chapel.
 For lighting up the sacristy there are two windows one with pointed arch and the second one circular.
 The old sacristy has two fields of the ribbed vault newly built by Kamil Hilbert.
 By the southern side of the presbytery is located the contemporary sacristy.
 Light goes inside through couple windows with oblique jambs and tracery.
 The sacristy has two ribbed cross-vault fields.
 Ribs there have a wedge profile.
 Ribs are loaded by canopy corbels.
 Remains of two frescoes are here and a well-preserved inscription on the wall.
-Next to the sacristi is a porch, added at the beginning of the 16th century.
+Next to the sacristy is a porch, added at the beginning of the 16th century.
 The porch has a simple late-Gothic portal.
 The portal was reconstructed in the 20th century, has two masks on the sides by a sculptor Stanislav Sucharda and is finished with a final.
 In the southern porch was a star rib vault as it was under the white tower, but Kamil Hilbert removed it.
 Probably the most impressive part of the whole structure is the original southern portal of the presbytery, with its massive pointed arch running deep into the wall.
 The portal jamb is highly decorated with pear shaped, cylindrical and rectangular profiled shafts.
 The arch is decorated from the outside with a belt of plastic grapes leaves.
 In the tympanum above the portal is a sculpture of Ottokar II, made by the sculptor S. Sucharda.
 From his workshop also came a coat of arms of the Czech kingdom and the town Nymburk, placed on walls in the southern porch.